- de Meij

 Since 1949, the Royal Society in London has awarded and published an annual Leeuwenhoek Lecture on the subject of microbiology.

-The city of Delft, saturated with Everything Vermeer, has put a plaque on the wall of the building -- still with the store downstairs, housing upstairs -- that replaced Leeuwenhoek's Gouden Hoofd.
+The city of Delft, saturated with everything Vermeer, has put a plaque on the wall of the building -- still with the store downstairs, housing upstairs -- that replaced Leeuwenhoek's Gulden Hoofd.
 The city also has a small display case outside the room that he tended in the Stadhuis.
 And there is the memorial in the Oude Kerk.

 In 1877, the Royal Netherlands Academy of Arts and Sciences established the Leeuwenhoek Medal, awarded once each decade to the person judged to have made the most significant contributions to the "advancement of microbiology".
 Louis Pasteur won it in 1895.